Although the lakes and rivers surrounding Campbell River create a sense of abundant fresh water, the reality is that natural resources are finite.

 COMMUNITY WATER USE IS LIMITED

 Did you know?
-The City has a license issued through the Ministry of Lands, Forests and Natural Resources that limits how much water can be withdrawn from John Hart Lake – the City’s water source.
+The City has a license issued through the Ministry of Lands, Forests and Natural Resources that limits how much water can be withdrawn from the City's water source, John Hart Lake.

 • In 2022, average residential water use in Campbell River was approx. 454 litres per person per day, more than 1.8 times the national average.